openjdk/guide/src/guide/jbs-jdk-bug-system.md

 * [JDK Bug System (JBS)](https://bugs.openjdk.org/)
   :::

 [JBS](https://bugs.openjdk.org/) is a public issue tracker used by many OpenJDK projects and is open for anyone to read and search.
-In order to get write access you need to be registered in the [OpenJDK Census](https://openjdk.org/census) by becoming, for instance, an [Author](https://openjdk.org/bylaws#author) in an OpenJDK [Project](https://openjdk.org/bylaws#project).
+To get write access you need to be registered in the [OpenJDK Census](https://openjdk.org/census) by becoming, for instance, an [Author](https://openjdk.org/bylaws#author) in an OpenJDK [Project](https://openjdk.org/bylaws#project).

 ## Filing an issue